kovidgoyal/calibre/manual/faq.rst

 A portable version of calibre is available `here <https://calibre-ebook.com/download_portable>`_.

-How do I run parts of calibre like news download and the Content server on my own linux server?
+How do I run parts of calibre like news download and the Content server on my own Linux server?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, you must install calibre onto your Linux server.
 If your server is using